This year the governor of Washington, Jay Inslee, will be joining us at the Summit. Be there to find out why!

-The Washington Cannabis Summit is a visionary event; crafted with the goal of positioning WA State as a powerful thought leader in the industry.
+The Washington Cannabis Summit is crafted with the goal of positioning WA State as a powerful thought leader in the industry.
 It is designed to challenge the current state of affairs with Cannabis legislation, research and education.
-It will push the envelope of the conversation past the current problems we face, into a realm where we openly discuss opportunities for the future of the industry.
+We push the envelope of the conversation past current problems, into a realm where we openly discuss opportunities for the future of the industry.
 As leaders we not only have the opportunity, but the responsibility, to craft a better future.
 This starts with intelligent dialogue about where we are, where we’ve been, where we want to go and how we intend to get there.

-With more and more states choosing to legalize, it’s important to have foresight, to look at long-term strategies in order to position Washington as a competitive and socially responsible contributor.
-We have the ability to make our system better.
+With more and more states and countries choosing to legalize, it’s important to have foresight, to look at long-term strategies in order to position Washington as a competitive and socially responsible contributor.
 This can only be accomplished by coming together, being visionary and by working with each other to create sustainable and successful industries.

 Dr. Karyemaitre Aliffe is a multilingual physician-scientist who brings life to science, and vitality to our concepts of medicine.
 His 35+ years experience in natural products research and discovery spirals the globe, from Ivy League Academia and Silicon Valley Biotech, to the remote healing forests of the Amazon, Australia and Africa.
 From teaching appointments at Harvard and Stanford, Dr. Aliffe has since been welcomed to over 50 countries as a keynote speaker and guest lecturer, giving insightful presentations to governments and institutions, corporations and executives, health-focused professionals and community groups worldwide.